 multiple hosts, you can use the

-command in the MySQL Cluster Manager client.
-See
+agents command in the MySQL Cluster Manager client.

 The installation is performed using the command prompt (cmd.exe); as with installing or removing any Windows service, it must also be done as a user having sufficient permissions, such the system Administrator account.

 If the account you are currently using has Administrator privileges, you can simply start cmd.exe.
 Otherwise, you must run the command prompt program as the Administrator.
 To do this, first locate a shortcut to the command prompt.
 On most Windows systems, you can do this using the Start Menu.
-Find Programs (or All Programs, in some Windows versions), then navigate to Accessories.
-Under Accessories, right-click on the Command Prompt menu item.
-From the context menu that appears, select Run as Administrator.
+Find (or , in some Windows versions), then navigate to .
+Under , right-click on the menu item.
+From the context menu that appears, select .
 You can see how this looks on a typical Windows system in the next figure.